micahpaul/micahpaul.github.io/brendan/readme.md

 Having spoken thus, the bird returned to its place on the tree.

+## CHAPTER VI.
+The Island of St. Ailbe.

 The brethren got the boat ready, and set sail forth into the ocean, while all the birds sung in concert: "Hear us, O God Our Saviour, the hope of all the ends of the earth, and in the sea afar off."

-## XII: *They come to an island of monks*

-After this St Brendan and his brethren were tossed about to and fro on the billows of the ocean for the space of three months, during which they could. see nothing hut sea and sky, and they took refreshment only every second day.
-One day, however, an island came into view, not far off; but when they drew near the shore the wind drove them aside, and thus for forty days they sailed round about the island without finding a landingplace.
-The brethren meanwhile besought the Lord with tears that He would vouchsafe to help them, for their strength was almost exhausted because of their great fatigue; and when they had thus persevered in frequent prayer for three days, and in fasting also, at length they found a narrow creek fit to receive one boat, and beside it two fountains, one foul and the other limpid.
-Then the brethren hastened to take some of the water, the man of God said to them: 'My chil–dren, do nothing that may be unlawful.
-Take nothing here without the leave of the venerable fathers who are on this island, and they will freely give what you would take by stealth,'
+After this St Brendan and his brethren were tossed about to and fro on the billows of the ocean for the space of three months, during which they could see nothing but sea and sky, and they took refreshment only every second day.

+One day, however, an island came into view, not far off; but when they drew near the shore the wind drove them aside, and thus for forty days they sailed round about the island without finding a landing place.
+The brethren meanwhile besought the Lord with tears that He would vouchsafe to help them, for their strength was almost exhausted because of their great fatigue.

+And when they had thus persevered in frequent prayer for three days, and in fasting also, at length they found a narrow creek fit to receive one boat, and beside it two fountains, one foul and the other limpid.
+Then the brethren hastened to take some of the water.

+The man of God said to them: "My children, do nothing that may be unlawful.
+Take nothing here without the leave of the venerable fathers who are on this island, and they will freely give what you would take by stealth."

-When all had landed and were considering in what direction they should go, there came to them an old man, wasted from extreme old age, whose hair was white as snow and, his face pellucid like glass.
-He prostrated him–self. thrice, before he went to embrace the man of God, who, raising him up from the ground, embraced him, as did all the brethren, in like manner.
-Then this aged man, taking the holy father by the hand, led him to the monas–tery, about a furlong distant, when St Brendan stood at the entrance, and asked his guide whose monastery this was, and who was its superior.
+When all had landed and were considering in what direction they should go, there came to them an old man, wasted from extreme old age, whose hair was white as snow, and his face pellucid like glass.
+He prostrated himself thrice before he went to embrace the man of God, who, raising him up from the ground, embraced him, as did all the brethren, in like manner.
+Then this aged man, taking the holy father by the hand, led him to the monastery, about a furlong distant.

+St Brendan stood at the entrance and asked his guide whose monastery this was, and who was its superior.
 He put to him various questions in this way, but could get no reply, only manual signs, indicating silence with much gentleness.
-As soon as the holy father recognised that silence was the rule of the place, he cautioned his brethren: 'Restrain your tongues from much talking, lest the monks here may be scandalized by your foolish speeches.'
+As soon as the holy father recognised that silence was the rule of the place, he cautioned his brethren: "Restrain your tongues from much talking, lest the monks here may be scandalized by your foolish speeches."

-After this, there came forth to meet them eleven monks, in their habits and crosses, chanting the versicle: 'Arise, you holy ones from your dwellings, and come forth to meet us; sanctify this place; bless this people, and vouchsafe to guard us, thy servants, in peace.'
+After this, there came forth to meet them eleven monks, in their habits and crosses, chanting the versicle:

+"Arise, you holy ones from your dwellings, and come forth to meet us; sanctify this place; bless this people, and vouchsafe to guard us, thy servants, in peace."

 The versicle being ended, the abbot embraced St Brendan and his companions in due order, and in like manner his monks embraced the brethren of the holy man.
-When the kiss of peace was thus mutually given and received, they conducted them into the monastery, according to the custom in western countries; and the abbot and his monks proceeded to wash the feet of their guests, and to chant the 'New Commandment.'
+When the kiss of peace was thus mutually given and received, they conducted them into the monastery, according to the custom in western countries; and the abbot and his monks proceeded to wash the feet of their guests, and to chant the "New Commandment."

-Then he led them all into the refectory, in strict silence; and when they had washed their hands he gave them a signal to take their seats, when one of the monks, on a given signal, rose up and supplied the table with loaves of bread of marvellous whiteness and roots of delicious flavour.
+Then he led them all into the refectory, in strict silence.
+And when they had washed their hands, he gave them a signal to take their seats.
+One of the monks, on a given signal, rose up and supplied the table with loaves of bread of marvellous whiteness and roots of delicious flavour.
 The monks had taken places at table alternately with their guests, in due order, and between each pair a whole loaf was served, when the ministering brother set before them also some drink.

-Father abbot, in much cheerfulness, pressed his guests: 'Brothers, from the fountain, out of which to-day you wished to drink stealthily, make now a loving cup in gladness and in the fear of the Lord.
+Father abbot, in much cheerfulness, pressed his guests: "Brothers, from the fountain, out of which today you wished to drink stealthily, make now a loving cup in gladness and in the fear of the Lord.
 From the other fountain of foul water, which you saw, are the feet of the brethren washed, for it is always tepid.

-Those loaves of bread which you now see before you, we know not where. they are prepared, or who brings them to our cellar; but we know well that, by the free gift of God, they are supplied to us, as an alms, by some obedient creature of His; and thus is fulfilled in our regard the words of divine truth; 'Those who fear God want for nothing.'
-Here we are twenty-four brothers, having each day twelve loaves for our support, one loaf for two brothers; but on Sundays and great festivals the Lord allows us a full loaf for each brother, so that of what remains we may have a supper; and now, on your advent, we have a double supply; thus it is that from the days of St Patrick and St Ailbe, our patriarchs, for eighty years until now, Christ provides us with sustenance.
-Moreover, neither old age nor bodily infirmities increase upon us here, neither do we need cooked food, nor are we oppressed with heat or distressed with cold; but we live here, as it were, in the paradise of God.
-When the hours for the divine office and for Mass arrive, the lamps in our church, which, under God's guidance, we brought with us from our own country, are set alight, and burn always without growing less.'
+"Those loaves of bread which you now see before you, we know not where they are prepared, or who brings them to our cellar.
+But we know well that, by the free gift of God, they are supplied to us, as an alms, by some obedient creature of His.
+And thus is fulfilled in our regard the words of divine truth; 'Those who fear God want for nothing.'

+"Here we are twenty-four brothers, having each day twelve loaves for our support, one loaf for two brothers.
+But on Sundays and great festivals the Lord allows us a full loaf for each brother, so that of what remains we may have a supper.
+And now, on your advent, we have a double supply; thus it is that from the days of St Patrick and St Ailbe, our patriarchs, for eighty years until now, Christ provides us with sustenance.

+"Moreover, neither old age nor bodily infirmities increase upon us here, neither do we need cooked food, nor are we oppressed with heat or distressed with cold.
+But we live here, as it were, in the paradise of God.
+When the hours for the divine office and for Mass arrive, the lamps in our church, which, under God's guidance, we brought with us from our own country, are set alight, and burn always without growing less."

-When the repast was over, and they had thrice taken some drink, the abbot gave the usual signal, and all the brethren, in great silence, rose from table, giving thanks to God, and preceded the fathers to the church, at the door of which they met twelve other monks, who readily bent the knee, as they passed.
-Then St Brendan said: 'Father abbot, why have not those monks dined with us?'.
-For your sakes,' said the abbot, 'as our table could not seat us all together.
-They will now take their meal. for through God's holy will they shall want for' nothing.
-We will now enter– the church and sing vespers, so that the brethren who are now dining, may sing'-the office afterwards in proper time,' When vespers had concluded, St Brendan took heed of the structure of the church: it was a perfect square of equal length and breadth, and in it were seven lamps, so arranged that three of them hung before the central altar, and two before each of the side altars.
+When the repast was over, and they had thrice taken some drink, the abbot gave the usual signal.
+And all the brethren, in great silence, rose from table, giving thanks to God, and preceded the fathers to the church, at the door of which they met twelve other monks, who readily bent the knee, as they passed.

+Then St Brendan said: "Father abbot, why have not those monks dined with us?"

+"For your sakes," said the abbot, "as our table could not seat us all together.
+They will now take their meal.
+For through God's holy will they shall want for nothing.
+We will now enter the church and sing vespers, so that the brethren who are now dining may sing the office afterwards in proper time."

+*editing here*

+When vespers had concluded, St Brendan took heed of the structure of the church.
+It was a perfect square of equal length and breadth, and in it were seven lamps, so arranged that three of them hung before the central altar, and two before each of the side altars.
 All the altars were of crystal, and the chalices, paten as, cruets, and the other vessels required for the Divine Sacrifice were also of crystal.
 Around the church were ranged twenty-four benches, with the abbot's seat between the two choirs of monks in rows on either side.
 No monk from either choir was allowed to intone the chant of the office, but the abbot; and throughout the monastery no voice was heard, nor any sound whatever; but if a brother needed anything, he went to the abbot, and on his knees made signs that he wanted aught; and then the father wrote on a tablet what God had intimated to him to be needful for the brother.

 While St Brendan was pondering all these things, the abbot said to him: 'Father, it is now time to return to the refectory, that all may be done with day-light, as it is written: 'He who walketh in the light, stumbleth not.'
 So it was done, and when all things were com–pleted in due order of the daily routine, all hastened with alacrity to compline.
 Then the abbot intoned the versicle: 'Incline us to my aid, O Lord,' invoking at the same time the Most Holy Trinity; and they sub–join the antiphon: 'We have sinned; we have acted unrighteously; we have worked iniquity; Thou, O Lord Christ, 'who art all mercy, have pity on us.
 In unto the selfsame, I will sleep and take my rest.'